SebastianPost96/rx-boilerstate/README.md

 ## Usage

 To use rx-boilerstate in your project, you first need to implement an injectable state by extending the State class and providing initial store values.
-You can also inject dependencies as with any other Angular service.
+It is possible to inject dependencies as with any Angular service.

 ```typescript
 import { Injectable } from "@angular/core";